thinktomorrow/package-docs/src/guidelines/gtm.md

 Lastly we advise to set up your local urls to a dummy analytics property to test if GTM passes the data as we would expect.
 You can also set the default value to this dummy property.

+After this we end up with something like this:
 ![Lookup table](./img/lookuptable.png)

+### Using this new variable.

 To use this we need to create a 'Google Analytics settings' variable type and select the lookup table as tracking ID.